 The Federal Emergency Management Agency (FEMA) calls steel moment frames “one of the best earthquake resisting systems available.”

-Weld-up steel buildings— where the framing pieces are welded together rather than bolted— do not perform well in earthquakes.
-Welded connections may break during a quake.
+However, weld-up steel buildings— where the framing pieces are welded together rather than bolted— do not perform well in earthquakes.
+Welded connections may break during a tremblor.